21 Perfect Things to Do in Tuscaloosa, Alabama (+ Travel Guide!)

 How to Get Around Tuscaloosa

-Don’t forget that it’s much easier to see Tuscaloosa by car so you can get around on your own.
-Rental cars are perfect if you’re flying into the area.
+Don’t forget that it’s much easier to see Tuscaloosa by car so you can get around on your own!

-We recommend using Discover Cars price comparison to find the cheapest deals.
+We recommend using Discover Cars price comparison to find the cheapest deals!

 Where to Stay in Tuscaloosa